-MEDICATION ADMINISTRATION: if your child is sick and needs to take medications, we hope that the medications can be given at home, either before or after school.
+If your child is sick and needs to take medications, we hope that the medications can be given at home, either before or after school.
 However, in the event that your child needs medication during the school day, our policy is that you must have your doctor fill out a "Permission to Give Medication in Childcare" form before our nurses can administer the medication.
 We ask that you give at least one dose to your child at home to ensure that there are no allergic reactions or side effects.
 Please note that even if the medication is over the counter medication, we will need a form filled out by the doctor.
-These forms are located in your child's school/center.
-In order for medication to be administered in school, it must be in the original prescription bottle and clearly labeled with the following: child's name, name of medication, dosage, date it was prescribed, times to be given, child's name and doctor's name.
-We can only give medication to the specific child the prescription was intended for.
+These forms are in your child's school/center.
+In order for medication to be administered in school, it must be in the original prescription bottle and clearly labeled with the following: child's name, name of medication to the specific child the prescription was intended for.
 If your child has asthma, they may be in school as long as we have the proper Asthma Action Plan filled out by the doctor and have the proper medication to administer if needed.
 Every school/center has a nebulizer if needed.
 You would need to provide a mask, tubing and medication in a clearly labeled prescription box.

+INCIDENTS & ACCIDENTS

-INCIDENTS & ACCIDENTS: If the child is injured during the day, the preschool nurse will be called to examine the child.
-The nurse will care for the child and contact the parent as needed.
+If the child is injured during the day, the preschool nurse will be called to examine the child.
+The nurse will care for the child and contact the parents as needed.
 If we cannot contact a parent, we will call the emergency contact.
 The emergency contact must be someone who will be available in case of mild illness, to provide temporary care for a sick child, and has transportation to the school/enter.
 A report will be completed and given to the parent or person picking up the child.
 In case of a medical emergency beyond that of the preschool nurse, 9-1-1 will be called immediately and an ambulance will take your child to the nearest hospital if necessary.
 The school will need a signed permission form for staff to act in your absence in case of an emergency.
 You will be contacted immediately and will meet your child at the school or the hospital.
 A preschool nurse or staff member will accompany your child to hospital.
 A report will be completed and given to the parent in this case as well.